 You can also use content from these blogs and interviews to create print materials like flyers and brochures.

 2. Feature Them in Video and Audio Recordings

 Video and audio recordings can capture the attention of potential students.
 Your instructors can lend their faces and voices to make these recordings feel more personal.
 Here are a few ways you can feature instructors in video and audio recordings:

 - Cut down your instructor interviews into soundbites and share them on your social media, in email, or on your website.

-- Run live streams or webinars that allow prospective students to interact directly with instructors.
-Then reuse clips from these just like instructor interviews.
+- Run live streams or webinars so prospective students can meet instructors.
+You can reuse clips from these, just like you did with instructor interviews.

 - Share video clips of the instructor teaching this class to a previous cohort.
-Just make sure to get permission from any student who might be featured in these clips.
+Before you do, make sure you have permission from any student who might be featured in these clips.